 If you need to know how to measure the stairs, have a read of our guide here

 Measure out your first length of carpet.
 A good starting point is to do 4 steps using approx. 6.5 feet long.

 Cut it with your utility knife using a metal ruler or another straight edge.

-TIP: Make sure the stairs don’t get wider or thinner as you work your way up the staircase.
+TIP: Make sure the carpet don’t get wider or thinner as you work your way up the staircase.
 You don’t want to be left with a gap on either side when you get to the last step.